Lesser black krait

 The lesser black krait (Bungarus lividus) is a species of venomous elapid snake found in India, Bangladesh, and Nepal.

-The specific epithet is after Latin lividus, meaning “bluish metal-colored” or “lead-colored”, referring to the snake's coloration.
+The specific epithet is after Latin lividus, meaning "bluish metal-colored" or "lead-colored", referring to the snake's coloration.

 Description

-The Lesser black krait is a rather small sized snake.
+The lesser black krait is a rather small snake.
 The body (dorsum) is smooth and black to bluish-black in colour.
 The upper lip is white.
 The ventrals are white with grey edges.

 The eyes are small, black with round pupils.
 Eyes are positioned more towards the snout.

 The scales are arranged in 15 dorsal rows (15:15:15).
 The mid-dorsal (vertebral) scales are only slightly enlarged than the other rows.
 Anal and subcaudal scales are undivided.
-7 supralabials(3rd & 4th touches eye), 7 infralabials(3rd touches anterior genial); Temporals 1+2; Postocular 2.
+7 supralabials (3rd and 4th touches eye), 7 infralabials (3rd touches anterior genial); Temporals 1+2; Postocular 2.